 How to make a detox tea for weight loss

-When I make this recipe for the 21-day cleanse, I like to prep it for all 21 days.
+When I make this recipe for the Seasonal Cleanse, I like to prep it for all 21 days.
 I know I'm more likely to stick with this habit while cleansing if it's ready to go each morning.
 I take an ice cube tray and measure out one serving of this cleansing tea for each rectangle.
 The tray then goes into the freezer for 1 hour, to freeze each of the cubes.
 Once frozen, I put them all in a freezer bag and repeat until I've got 21 cubes.

 When I wake up in the morning, I heat some water, then add 1 cube to a mug, pouring the hot water over it.
 This cools down the cube perfectly into the best detox tea.
 If you aren't into spicy food, you can omit the cayenne.
 I often add even more cayenne than the recipe calls for!